 The Plan provides a flexible policy framework that allows centres both to serve the future growth identified in Sandwell (particularly housing and employment) and to diversify.
 It also provides strict tests to defend centres against proposals that could undermine them, such as further out-of-centre developments.

 In terms of job numbers, the major employment sectors in Sandwell are retail and wholesale, manufacturing, and health and social care.
-Sandwell plays a larger role than the national average in the provision of employment in several sectors, as set out in paragraph 68 above.
+Sandwell plays a larger role than the national average in the provision of employment in several sectors, as set out in paragraph 67 (and Table 4) above.

 Employment land need is based on economic forecasts in the EDNA up to 2041.